theak/camera-ai-alerts/README.md

 # IP Camera Motion Detection AI Notifier

-AI-powered server that handles webhooks from security cameras (or an NVR like BlueIris / ZoneMinder) when motion is detected, sends the camera image to an LLM using a system prompt, and sends notifications to Home Assistant and optionally via WhatsApp if interesting activity is detected.
+AI-powered server that handles webhooks from security cameras (or an NVR like BlueIris / ZoneMinder) when motion is detected, sends the camera image to an LLM using a system prompt, and sends notifications to Home Assistant and optionally via WhatsApp if interesting activity is detected with a description of the scene.

 ## Configuration